 2. Build your care team

 If you have been diagnosed with cancer, it is important to see an oncologist or surgeon who has experience in your specific disease.
 Patients diagnosed with rare cancers like fibrolamellar often have difficulty finding physicians knowledgeable in their disease.
 Many major medical centers have teams with deep experience in treating FLC patients like you and conduct research into the disease.
-FCF has compiled a list of doctors who have treated other fibrolamellar patients.
+FCF has compiled a list of doctors who have experience in treating other fibrolamellar patients.
 Click here to find a physician near you.